-Instead, hire a lawyer.
+Instead, hire a wrongful death attorney in Denver from Eddington Law.
 While you focus on mourning with your remaining family, a lawyer can investigate your loved one’s death to determine the cause and identify the liable parties.
 They can gather all the necessary evidence, using a wide range of resources and experts.
 They can speak to insurance representatives for you, negotiating to get the full amount of money your family needs and deserves.
 If insurance is stubborn and refuses to make a satisfactory offer, your lawyer can take your case to trial.
 With a lawyer on your side, you are likely to receive far more in compensation than you would trying to handle your claim on your own, and with far less stress.

 Why Choose Eddington Law?

-The lawyers at Eddington Law have spent decades helping the people of Denver, Colorado, with a variety of personal injury cases and have procured millions of dollars for our clients in that time.
+Our wrongful death lawyers based in Denver at Eddington Law have spent decades helping the people of Colorado, with a variety of personal injury cases and have procured millions of dollars for our clients in that time.
 Since our firm’s inception, we have focused on fostering an environment based on trust and dependability.
 Above all else, we are passionate and committed to helping you get the results that you deserve.